Managing Forests for Birds

 Prior to European colonization, Massachusetts was a forested landscape, where natural processes created differences in the age, size and species of trees, and their composition within forests.
 However, by the middle of the 1800's, about 80% of the Massachusetts landscape had been cleared for agriculture.

 The eventual decline of agriculture in the state allowed our forests to resurge, and Massachusetts is now about 60% forested.
-Yet these forests are severely lacking the diversity in age and structure that is crucial for supporting healthy and diverse bird populations since each bird species has its own particular habitat preferences.
-The forests in Massachusetts are largely considered to be middle-aged, and there is not much young or old forest, the latter of which offers particularly high quality breeding habitat for birds.
+But not all forests are equal when it comes to supporting healthy and diverse bird populations.
+Different species have different needs when it comes to forest age and structure.
+The forests in Massachusetts are largely considered to be middle-aged, and there is not much young or old forest, the latter of which offers particularly high-quality breeding habitat for birds.

 Some birds breed exclusively in young forests (<20 years old) and a lack of habitat has limited their numbers in the state.
 Similarly, species that favor the complex structure of trees, shrubs, dead logs, and canopy gaps found in old forests have been limited.